What does PIAB stand for?

 - PIAB DOES NOT OWE YOU A DUTY OF CARE and if a mistake is made, you cannot sue PIAB – you will be left with to deal with the consequences!

-- Should the PIAB assessment be rejected then you may be forced, many months after the accident, to the court system to obtain compensation.
+- Should the PIAB assessment be rejected then you may be forced, many months after the accident, to the court system to obtain a successful outcome of your claim.
 Witnesses and vital evidence may be lost and may not be available to you at that stage;

 - So our advices is simple, always appoint a solicitor.
 We offer practical legal advice to you & can advise on all options should you wish to proceed.
 We are experts in personal injury claims & ensure you get the advice and support you need.